Building a Foundation

 Two of my strengths from the "Now Discover Your Strengths" test confirmed what I already knew.
 I loved to learn and gather data; INPUT, and I loved to make things better; MAXIMIZER.
 If you've been in the software world you'll recognize those strengths being very well suited to product management.
 Little did I know how much I would enjoy diving headfirst into running a product management team.
 People are a passion for me and to do product management well you must love to engage directly with people.
 Customers, developers, prospects, former customers, recent deciders, all of these folks have great data when you're building products.
 As I moved into leading this product management team there were many hurdles we faced, including a huge engineering bias towards only listening to the biggest customers, or to trying to build product to meet the whims of sales.
 I learned a lot (my Input strength loves this) and as most life experiences can do, I learned a great deal not only about the markets and customers we served, but I learned about organizational challenges and how to overcome them.

-The future is taking shape quite nicely.
-As CIO for over 25 of Orange County's finest small businesses.
-I am honored to serve these businesses in impactful ways day in and day out.
-This is the small business world which is still largely misunderstood by the likes of Microsoft, Dell, Cisco and others.
-What they miss is how impactful each and every technology decision can be.
-When you're business with 30 employees and 10% of them are in sales, but using a disconnected CRM, if you can show them how to better coordinate their efforts you've added productivity in a meaningful way and amount.
-If that 10% can improve efficiencies by just 20% it will change the financial outlook for that business quickly.
+The next chapter in my professional life came as CIO for a select group of Orange County's finest small businesses.
+I felt honored to serve these businesses in impactful ways day in and day out.
+In the small business world, which is still largely misunderstood by the likes of Microsoft, Dell, Cisco and others, what they miss is how impactful each and every technology decision can be.
+When your business has 30 employees and 10% of them are in sales, but each is using a disconnected CRM, the impact of showing them how to better coordinate their efforts is significant and can be revolutionary for that business.
+If that 10% can improve efficiencies by just 25% it will change the financial outlook for that business quickly.
+This is the maximizer in me.
+Small changes can have huge impact.